 According to MOE, children with moderate-to-severe special educational needs or have higher support needs should apply to a Special Education (SPED) school.

-The opening of the Tampines campus is slated to be in 2024, subject to possible delays due to the current COVID-19 situation.
+The opening of the Tampines campus is slated to be in 2025, barring any delay.

 Decisions on transfer will be guided by overall vacancies, suitable class placement and proximity.